EmaroLab/fuzzy_sit/README.md

 Both the FuzzySIT core, and the utilities read and write on auxialry file stored in the `resources` folder.

 #### 1. `FuzzydlTest`
-It is a script to test the FuzzyDL reasoner by loading an ontology and solve queries.
+It is a script to test the FuzzyDL reasoner by loading an ontology and solving queries.

 #### 2. `SITExample`
 Is an example to show the usage of the FuzzySIT API base on a toy scenario.